Login Experience for Clients using New Collaborate

 Sharing Documents

-When documents are shared, you can choose to send an email to the client with a link to the shared documents.
+When documents are shared, you can choose to email the client with a link to the shared documents.
 The client can click the link to access the document immediately.
-Refer to Sharing Documents with Clients and External Users.
+Refer to Setting up Collaborate Email Templates and Sharing Documents using New Collaborate.

 Alternatively, you can also select to share the document without sending an email (the file will be uploaded to the New Collaborate site).
-Clients with access to the Share Folder will be able to see the files automatically.
-Refer to Sharing the Share Folder and Upload Folder with Clients.
+Users with access to the Client Folder will be able to see the files automatically.
+Refer to Sharing the New Collaborate Client and Upload Folders.

-Note: Documents shared via Collaborate will be accessible by users with Share Folder access.
+Note: Documents shared via Collaborate will be accessible by users with Client Folder access.

 If sending an email to the client: